What is Medicine?

 In Medicine traditions, this ancestral knowledge is held in the land for those who seek it, and access to it has most often been facilitated by those known, at different times, and in different places, as shamans, druids, elders, seers, herbalists, medicine men and women, cunning men and women, midwives or witches.
 My own great-grandmother, living in a Somerset village, was known as a ‘hedge-witch’: the local healing woman, midwife, and layer-out of the dead.
 The ‘ancestors’ is another term we might use: one which implies once living though now long dead relations, and also encompassing the ancient traditions they practised.

-The Medicine Walk – one approach
+The Medicine Walk – one technique

 To receive Medicine that would give answers for personal or community challenges or health problems, our ancestors would often walk intentionally (that is, with a focused intent), sometimes for many days, through forests, or mountains; or they would cross open land or navigate water, to observe the portents or signs that would assist them in healing and obtaining wisdom.